akkiirah/TitlelessWindows/README.md

 # TitlelessWindows - Disable Windows11 title bars
+### **_Update:_** This current version allows the script to run in the background constantly.
+It now checks only for foreground windows instead of all processes which increases performance dramatically.

 This PowerShell script overrides the title bar style of all currently open windows to remove them.
 That means you'll have to run the script each time a new window was opend to remove its title bar.
 Please note that this script only works with standard Windows 11 title bars.